 International comparison: in comparison to the EU27 average, the average public debt (in per cent of GDP) in Europa is far below that of Belgium: 79.7% as compared to 100.0% in 2018.
 This difference is observed over the whole analysed period.
 When Member States are divided into three groups, Belgium is part of the group with the poorest performance in 2018.

 UN indicator: the selected indicator does not correspond to any monitoring indicator for the SDGs but is related to target 17.13.
 By reducing the public (and private) debt, global macroeconomic stability can be increased and a sustainable economy for future generations can be developed.

 SDGs, Sustainable Development Goals: United Nations (2015), Transforming our world: the 2030 Agenda for Sustainable Development.
 Resolution adopted by the General Assembly on 25 September 2015, document A/RES/70/1.

 Indicators: United Nations (2017), Work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development.
 Resolution adopted by the General Assembly on 6 July 2017, document A/RES/71/313.

 UN Sustainable Development Knowledge Platform: https://sustainabledevelopment.un.org/ (consulted on 26/04/2019).

-This indicator is also included in another database of the Federal Planning Bureau, additionally providing regional data for Belgium: the indicators of the innovation system.
+This indicator is also included in another database of the Federal Planning Bureau: the indicators of the innovation system.